brainnetome/diffusionkit/source/faq.rst

 3. How to extract the gradient table if the dcm2nii/MRIcron fails?
 ------------------------------------------------------------------

-The dcm2nii/MRIcron is useful to extract the gradient table for the DWI data.
+The dcm2nii/MRIcron are useful to extract the gradient table for the DWI data.
-However, occasionally it fails to get the gradient table although it indeed get the NIFTI data from the DICOM images.
+Occasionally, they fails to get the gradient table, though it indeed get the NIFTI data from the DICOM images.
-Herein we provide a temporal solution by calling the Matlab/dicominfo which depends on a specified keyword dictionary.
+Herein we provide a temporary solution by calling the MATLAB/dicominfo which depends on a specified keyword dictionary.

 .. code-block:: matlab